theNewDynamic/minjinlee.com/_posts/2017-10-27-publishers-weekly-best-books-of-2017-top-25-fiction.md

 ---

 Pachinko is a Top 25 Fiction selection for PUBLISHERS WEEKLY's BEST BOOKS OF 2017.
-Thank you.&nbsp;
+Thank you.